seng371-2019/Project/README.md

  Jesse Browell | DevOps

 ## Part 4: Timeline
 For this project, we have broken down the parts into 5 different milestones over the course of the month.
 The first milestone is mostly planning and gaining familiarity with the tools in our project.
 Because the tools we are using are new to our team members, we have scheduled time to become familiar with these tools and plan exactly how they are used.
-Azure, Jenkins and Puppet are all fairly complicated tools and having an idea of how they will be implemented into our project will make development much more smooth.
+Google Cloud, and Travis CI are all fairly complicated tools and having an idea of how they will be implemented into our project will make development much more smooth.
 During this time period we will also acquire STAC compliant data to use in our project.
 We currently plan to have milestone 1 done by March 11th.

 For milestone two and three we will be building on the planning done in the first.
 In the second milestone, we plan to get the specifics of how the tools will be implemented.
-The exact requirements needed to use Azure in our project, an outline for the automation using GitHub, Puppet and Jenkins, and any configurations for our system will all be decided in this phase.
+The exact requirements needed to use Google Cloud in our project, an outline for the automation using GitHub, Google Cloud, and Travis CI, and any configurations for our system will all be decided in this phase.
 Milestone three will have the team begin working with STAC compliant data.
 This is where we will create an outline on how to search through STAC spec and become more familiar with datasets used by researchers.
 Both milestones 2 and 3 will be finished by March 18th.

 The fourth and fifth milestones are where we will implement our ideas and build the project.
 Milestone four is where we will begin creating the project.
 This phase is where we will develop modules for things such as the User Interface, the search function and the ability to store data in the cloud.
 In the fifth milestone, we will begin connecting these modules and make sure that they work together.
 This is also the milestone where we will do testing to catch any bugs that could exist.
 Milestone 4 is expected to be done on March 28th and Milestone 5 on March 30th.